5 tips for mortgage renewal time

 If you don’t already have the maturity date (the date your mortgage term ends) pencilled into a calendar, you’ll know it’s time to renew when your current mortgage provider sends you a renewal slip in the mail.
 The slip includes a new mortgage rate and term offer, which you can sign and send back.

-However, it’s in your best interest to take a more proactive approach, especially in today’s rising interest rate environment.
-As the Bank of Canada has increased its key Overnight Lending Rate a historic 10 times between March 2022 and July 2023, variable mortgage rates have increased considerably; today’s lowest variable-rate pricing is 5.95%, compared to the 0.9% available in the first months of 2022.
-Fixed mortgage rates have also been on the rise, in response to increasing bond yields, which hit a 16-year high of 4.42% in October.
-As of the end of January, that has settled back down to the 3.5% range, but fixed rates remain elevated compared to early 2022, with the lowest available today at 4.84%.
+However, it’s in your best interest to take a more proactive approach, especially in today’s high interest rate environment.
+Even though the Bank of Canada has cut its key Overnight Lending Rate four consecutive times between June 2024 and October 2024; today’s lowest variable-rate pricing is 4.85%, compared to the 0.9% available in the first months of 2022.
+Fixed mortgage rates have also been on the rise in response to increasing bond yields.
+As of November 2024, the bond yields are settling back down to the 3.1% range, but fixed rates remain elevated compared to early 2022, with the lowest available today at 3.99%.

 Here are our top mortgage renewal tips for reducing the financial impact: